prabhasyadav/Groundwater1/content/background/00_general.md

 1. Lectures will be presented as a combination of presentation and interactive visuals.
 2. Tutorials will entirely be based on interactive excercises and visualization
-3. This is how you set-up internal navigation [anatomy of a Jupyter Book](01-5_tour.html) section covers the
+3. This is how you set-up internal navigation [anatomy of a Jupyter Book](https://jupyterbook.org/intro.html)